stcorp/muninn/README.rst

 - ``product_type_extensions``: White space separated list of names of Python modules or packages that contain product type plug-ins (see section "Extensions"_).
 The default is the empty list.

+- ``hook_extensions``: White space separated list of names of Python modules or packages that contain hook extensions (see section "Extensions"_).
+The default is the empty list.

 - ``remote_backend_extensions``: White space separated list of names of Python